dhaine/episensr/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
-Only NOTEs for mispelled word but this is correct.
+There were no ERRORs, WARNINGs, or NOTEs.

 ## Downstream dependencies
 There are no downstream dependencies.